jraleman/42.ft_debut/README.md

 ## Life after 42

-9. If someone asks you why it says internships are required on the 42 website, but they do not offer job placement, what would you say?
+**9. If someone asks you why it says internships are required on the 42 website, but they do not offer job placement, what would you say?**

 > Internships and jobs are required at 42 School.
 Maybe they want us to grow personally, get some greens, and be successful